 For the more active among you, the park also features a play area and regularly hosts water-light concerts, public theatre shows and live musical performances.

-While it may not be as abundant with history and culture as the city centre, anyone who prefers staying in a more open, natural area, while still being able to quickly travel in to see the sites, will be more than happy with what’s on offer here.
+While it may not be as abundant with history and culture as the city center, anyone who prefers staying in a more open, natural area, while still being able to quickly travel in to see the sites, will be more than happy with what’s on offer here.

-Our final destination of Blankenese is the first we will look at that is located far away from the city centre.
-It can be found on the bank of the Elbe River, at the western most point of the city.
+Blankenese is located far away from the city centre, on the bank of the Elbe River, at the westernmost point of the city.
 Known primarily as a residential area, it also features a number of high-end, exclusive hotels.

 Historically a fishing village, it is now one of the most affluent areas in the city.
 Visitors who come here are generally looking for a more relaxed experience, hoping to enjoy strolling around, looking at some of the stunning views on offer.

 Among the attractions in the area are a number of parks and lighthouses, offering fabulous destinations for walking enthusiasts.
 There are also two shipwrecks on the beach that are fabulous attractions to explore while you’re there.
 Jenisch Park and Jenisch Haus are some of the highlights in Blankenese.

 Outside of scenery, sports fans are also drawn to the area at certain times throughout the year.
 The most prominent sporting attraction is the EuroEyes CyClassics, the only German World Tour Race.
 Held annually for over 20 years, the streets of Blankenese are included in the course several times, while the Waseberg hill, considered to be the hardest part of the entire race, is also located here.